Eschatologue/CM_wiki/docs/character-creation/origin/affiliation.md

 In Crown & Misery, Affiliation represents the character's ties to one of four distinct factions or societal groups: *Academe, Bohemia, Establishment*, or *Villainy*.

+## Affiliation Points

+As a part of your character creation, you will start with **5 Affiliation Point(s)** that you can distribute between one of each Affiliation.
+The higher your points are in each affiliation, the more benefit you gain from them.

+***Not Reputation.*** Affiliations are how much your character is known, rather than, how much are they liked.
+Your character can theoritically has very high points in certain affiliation but those from that circle despise your characcter existence.

 ## Four Affiliation

 Affiliations reflect your character's background, origin, and connections within the world.
 It influences your character's interactions, opportunities, and resources available to you throughout the campaign.